"When your mind is telling you you're done, you're really only 40 percent done.”

 At his strongest, he tipped the scales at 194 kgs (427 lbs), ignoring doctor’s orders to lose weight until he officially became The World’s Strongest Man.
 He retired shortly after achieving this and has since slimmed down to 169 kgs.

-As a point of reference, in both the U.S. and the European Union, the maximum weight for an item of checked airline luggage is 32 kgs (70 lbs).
+As a point of reference, in both the U.S. and the European Union, 32 kgs is the maximum weight for an item of checked airline luggage.
 This is to prevent airport workers getting injured while they’re loading / unloading it.